Mitigating scattering in a quantum system using only an integrating sphere: Theoretical Analysis

 where $\sigma_0$ determines the theoretical value of the red curve's FWHM, which is given by 2$\sqrt{2\ln2}\sigma_0$.
 The Gaussian fit expressed by Eq.~(\ref{eq:2}) is shown in Fig.~\ref{fig:theory}(a) as the purple curve, from which, we obtain $\sigma_0$ = 32.1~ns.

 After passing through the diffuser, scattered probe photons in all directions go through Lambertian diffusive reflections on the IS's inner surface many times before a fraction eventually escape from the IS through its apertures.
-These repeated random reflections give rise to a random delay in the arrival of the scattered probe photons at the exit aperture of the IS, which can be modeled as
+These repeated random reflections give rise to a random delay in the arrival of the scattered probe photons at the exit aperture of the IS.
+A detailed theoretical analysis of the IS is presented in Ref.~\cite{fry2006integrating}, which includes calculations of the IS's temporal response and experimental results on the transformation of a pulse by the IS.
+The study indicates that the reflectivity of the inner surface of the IS is nearly unity (98~\%) and that the output pulse can be described by convolving the input with an \textit{exponential} distribution.
+Our theoretical modeling of the MI data is based on these key characteristics of the IS.
+The parameters of our theoretical model are determined by the design of the IS, and we extract these parameters from our data.
+We hence write the MI of the output probe and conjugate beams as